gaehlerm/SoftwareEngineering/README.md

 Using custom types (classes) is highly recommended.
 For example you should always use a class `Money` when appropriate and not use floating point numbers.
 Using custom types makes the code more readable and easier to write.
 It prevents you from primitive obsession.

 "Primitive obsession is a code smell in which primitive data is used excessively to represent data models."
-[David Sackstein Cppcon 2022] This is a very common phenomenon.
+[David Sackstein, Cppcon 2022] This is a very common phenomenon.
 Integer values are used as time, even though the there would be a time class in pretty much every programming language.
 Or strings are used to store all kind of information as we'll see an example further below.

 Here is a list of data types that I generally use.
 They are called differently in most languages.
 I write the Python name and in brackets the C++ name: floats, ints, lists (vectors), enums, Booleans, strings, dicts (maps), trees, classes, (pointers).